 A Message from the Director

 Thank you for your interest in Lower Shore CASA and for wanting to help some of the most vulnerable children in the Tri-County area.
 We strive to advocate for every child who is involved with the court system due to abuse or neglect.
 We want to provide each child with a volunteer, a voice, and the support she or he needs.
 CASA’s are the “eyes and ears of the court,” delivering objective information and recommendations that focus strictly on each child’s best interest.
 We celebrate when barriers for successful parenting come down and families are reunited.
 We also celebrate with children when they find a safe and permanent home and exit the temporary care of the state.
 We seek volunteers from all backgrounds to support positive outcomes for children!
 With your help and commitment we can change a child’s story.
-Please contact us today for more information about how you can help.
+Please contact us today or visit our website for more information about how you can help.

 -Jerrona Smith, Director

 • The program is in need of ALL volunteers

 • The program has a special need for more male volunteers and African American volunteers

 • CASA volunteers come from all walks of life but must be at least 21 years old

 • 66 abused and/or neglected children were served by 42 Lower Shore CASA volunteers in the past year

 • Roughly half of the children we serve are in foster care and the other half remain in their homes, with state supervision